SharePoint/sp-dev-docs/docs/general-development/how-to-create-report-editors-for-performancepoint-services-in-sharepoint.md

     > **Note:**
       > The sample report obtains data from a filter, so it does not use **DataSourceConsumerHelper** or **IDataSourceConsumer** objects.
-However, if your report obtains data from a PerformancePoint Services data source, you can use the methods that are exposed by the **DataSourceConsumerHelper** class to retrieve data sources as described in [How to: Create filter editors for PerformancePoint Services in SharePoint 2013](how-to-create-filter-editors-for-performancepoint-services-in-sharepoint.md).
+However, if your report obtains data from a PerformancePoint Services data source, you can use the methods that are exposed by the **DataSourceConsumerHelper** class to retrieve data sources as described in [How to: Create filter editors for PerformancePoint Services in SharePoint](how-to-create-filter-editors-for-performancepoint-services-in-sharepoint.md).
 5. In your editor class, add **using** directives for the following PerformancePoint Services namespaces:

   - **Microsoft.PerformancePoint.Scorecards**